Boursin Cheese vs Ricotta Cheese

 Boursin Cheese has a fat content of high and a moisture content of low.
 Boursin's texture can be described as "soft and creamy".
 Ricotta Cheese has a fat content of varies and a moisture content of low.
 Ricotta's texture can be described as "soft, moist".

-Boursin Cheese has a garlic and herbs, pepper, or shallots and chive flavor.
+Boursin Cheese has a garlic and herbs, pepper, or shallots and chive taste.
 Boursin's aroma can be described as "mild".
-Ricotta Cheese has a sweet, slightly creamy flavor.
+Ricotta Cheese has a sweet, slightly creamy taste.
 Ricotta's aroma can be described as "mild".

 Appearance and Aging